Paula Poundstone

-Paula Poundstone (born December 29, 1959) is an American stand-up comedian, author, actor, interviewer, and commentator.
+Paula Poundstone (born December 29, 1959) is an American stand-up comedian, author, actress, interviewer, and commentator.
 Beginning in the late 1980s, she performed a series of one-hour HBO comedy specials.
 She provided backstage commentary during the 1992 presidential election on The Tonight Show with Jay Leno.
-She is the host of the Starburns Audio podcast (previously a member of the Maximum Fun network) Nobody Listens to Paula Poundstone, which is the successor to the National Public Radio program Live from the Poundstone Institute.
+She is the host of the podcast Nobody Listens to Paula Poundstone, which is the successor to the National Public Radio program Live from the Poundstone Institute.
 She is a frequent panelist on NPR's weekly news quiz show Wait Wait...
 Don't Tell Me, and was a recurring guest on the network's A Prairie Home Companion variety program during Garrison Keillor's years as host.